 Sample AML Compliance Rules

-Abnormally high transaction: This rule identifies parties with abnormally high payment transaction volume.
-This rule is suitable for a peer-to-peer payment network where funds can be withdrawn to an external account.
+Abnormally high transaction: This particular rule is designed to pinpoint parties who have an unusually high volume of payment transactions.
+It's a good fit for a peer-to-peer payment network that allows funds to be withdrawn to an external account.

 Rule-Based Transaction Monitoring Software